Benefits of Internships Abroad

 1. Cross-cultural skills and sensitivity:

 Because you will be working with local employees (and quite possibly employees who don’t speak English), you have the opportunity to learn from the people you meet in the workplace and outside it.
-Almost every job posting, regardless of industry, highlights cross-cultural skills and sensitivity as a
+Almost every job posting, regardless of industry, highlights cross-cultural skills and sensitivity as a key requirement.

 2. Escaping the American bubble: